Drive Like Jehu: Reunions

 The novelty of playing with the accompaniment of the organ was a key factor in bringing the band back together.
 "The weird thing is that we are playing, and that it took something this weird for us to decide to play a couple of songs again," said Reis.
 "Only two of us live in San Diego; [Rick] lives in New York and [Mark]'s in Los Angeles.
 [Mark and Mike] pretty much haven't played music since Jehu or since shortly thereafter.
 Mark didn't even have a drum set until earlier this year, and he bought one specifically for us to play with the organ."
 The band played a set of five songs: "Do You Compute", "Super Unison", "Sinews", "If It Kills You", and "Luau".
 Rob Crow, who sang backing vocals on "Luau" on Yank Crime, joined them onstage during the song to sing his parts.

 Drive Like Jehu scheduled a series of performances for 2015, including April 7 and 14 at The Casbah in San Diego, California, April 8 in Pomona, California; April 11 and 18 in Indio, California at the Coachella Valley Music and Arts Festival; and July 3 in Keflavík, Iceland at the All Tomorrow's Parties festival.
 On October 18, 2015, Drive Like Jehu performed on the Tunnel Stage at the Treasure Island Music Festival in San Francisco.
 The band continued to tour in 2016, concluding their reunion tour and effectively ending the reunion in August 2016.

 Rick Froberg died of natural causes on June 30, 2023.

 Musical style and influences

 Drive Like Jehu's music is often classified as punk, post-hardcore, and emo.
-Their initial biggest influence was punk band Honor Role, particularly its guitarist Pen Rollings.
+Its initial biggest influence was punk band Honor Role, particularly its guitarist Pen Rollings.
 Other influences included Mission of Burma, the Gories, Bastro, Slint, Sonic Youth, the Wipers, and krautrock bands such as Neu!
-Steve Huey of Allmusic calls them "arguably the most progressive of the leading post-hardcore bands: their lengthy, multisectioned compositions were filled with odd time signatures, orchestrated builds and releases, elliptical melodies, and other twists and turns that built on the innovations of the Dischord label.
+Steve Huey of Allmusic calls the band "arguably the most progressive of the leading post-hardcore bands: their lengthy, multisectioned compositions were filled with odd time signatures, orchestrated builds and releases, elliptical melodies, and other twists and turns that built on the innovations of the Dischord label.
 The result was one of the most distinctive and ferocious sounds in the loosely defined post-hardcore movement."